LiTGde/Spectran/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* changed the erroneous `testduplicates-packae` from the documentation of `Spectran-package.R` to `Spectran-package`.
+* changed the erroneous `testduplicates-packae` from the documentation of `Spectran-package.R` to the correct `Spectran-package`.

 ## R CMD check results